Maryam0330/ML-Projects/README.md

 ## 1. EDA and Feature Engineering

 ### **i.
 Red Wine Dataset - EDA**
 The dataset contains data related to red and white variants of Portuguese "Vinho Verde" wine, with physicochemical and sensory variables.
-It can be treated as a classification or regression task.
 The classes are ordered and imbalanced, with more normal wines than excellent or poor ones.
-Outlier detection algorithms are useful to identify excellent or poor wines.
-Feature selection methods may also be explored to evaluate the relevance of the input variables.

 ---